SimonBeno/CS50-projects/aproject/README.txt

+CHECK MY CS50-finalproject REPOSITORY, THIS FILE IS A COPY OF THAT REPOSITORY

 This is the final project of the CS50 course.
 I decided to develop a web application for creating, tracking and maintaining habits of user's choice.
 User can create a habit, choose some specifications (like duration etc.),